Z3R039/SurgeV1-Backend/README.md

 - [x] Authentication using Permissions (eg... `fortnite:profile:abcd1234:commands`)
 - [x] Leaderboards (Stats)
 - [x] Launcher stuff (node for public use, you can try to use it)

+## Save The world (wont use ngl)?
+- Save the World (Works decently well, very buggy quest progression and not made for public use)